Skip to main content

 Heat a drizzle of oil in a large frying pan on medium heat.
 Once hot, add the onion, season with salt and pepper and fry, stirring occasionally, until golden, 10-12 mins.

-Add the sugar (see pantry for amount) and cook until caramelised, 1-2 mins more.
+Add the sugar for the onions (see pantry for amount) and cook until caramelised, 1-2 mins more.

 While the onion fries, peel and grate the garlic (or use a garlic press).

 Lay the salmon fillets, skin-side down, onto a lined baking tray.
 Season with salt and pepper.
-Sprinkle over the lemon and herb seasoning.
+Sprinkle over the lemon & herb seasoning.
+Set aside for now.
+IMPORTANT: Wash your hands and equipment after handling raw fish.

 Heat a drizzle of oil in a small saucepan on medium heat.